 Double Indemnity would be only the third film Billy Wilder directed.
 He considered making a musical instead, having been impressed with 1944’s Cover Girl.
 But, as Wilder ultimately decided:

 “I realized that no matter how good my musical would be, most people would say it was no Cover Girl.
 This Double Indemnity looked like a better chance to set Hollywood back on its heels.”

-Whether Wilder actually considered making a musical initially or not, there’s no doubt that his Double Indemnity would “set Hollywood back on its heels.”
+Whether Wilder had actually considered making a musical initially or not, there’s no doubt that his Double Indemnity would “set Hollywood back on its heels.”

 So much so, in fact, that Wilder’s writing partner, Charles Brackett, with whom he’d written the screenplays of such classic films as Ball of Fire (1941) and The Major and the Minor (1944), refused to work with him on the project.
-Brackett said the subject material of Double Indemnity was “immoral,” and told Billy to find someone else to write the screenplay with.
+Brackett said the subject material of Double Indemnity was “immoral,” and told Billy he’d have to find someone else to write the screenplay with.

 Enter renown detective fiction novelist, Raymond Chandler.

 Writing was Chandler’s second career: he’d begun writing at age 44 after a business career as an oil company executive.
 Though he had several successful books to his name by the time he teamed up with Wilder–including The Big Sleep—Double Indemnity would be Chandler’s first screenplay.